errantmind/faf-dns-proxy/README.md

 ![](diagram.png)

 An example of the default (non-daemon) output, which gives some immediate insights into timings and upstream DNS resolver performance.
-This also demonstrates the 'client identification' feature which is optional as it adds about 10ms of latency:
+This also demonstrates the 'client identification' feature with eBPF fast path (microsecond latency) and netlink fallback:

 ![Non-Daemon Output Example with 'client identification'](output2.png)